Ashlalala/aajonusnet/md/QNA/Q&A Of November 18, 2012.md

 Q: Well, I try to feed them raw butter as much as I can.
 I try to feed them at least one glass of milk every morning.
 He eats a lot of other junk, of course.

 A: How about milkshakes?
-Can he get to eat milkshakes?
+Can you get him to eat milkshakes?

 Q: I do them, yeah, as often as I can.
 But he still goes through a lot of junk at the school.